sbryngelson/group-docs/group-syllabus/formatting.md

 I recommend the bibliography style file in the template at `templates/paper/bibsty.bst`.
 This is automatically handled if you use the paper template in this repository.
 This way, you will have access to text and parenthetical citations, which render as:
 > One can partially address this problem by working in Fourier space [1] or fitting a parametric model to approximate the eddy diffusivity operator [21, 23].
-However, the former requires spatial homogeneity, and the latter’s accuracy depends on the parametric model’s quality.
+However, the former requires spatial homogeneity, and the latter's accuracy depends on the parametric model's quality.
 Liu et al. [17] introduces an improved model that uses the nonlocal eddy diffusivity operator's moments to approximate the operator. via the code
 ```tex
 One can partially address this problem by working in Fourier space or fitting a parametric model to approximate the eddy diffusivity operator~\citep{hamba04,park21}.